WildCodeSchool/java-tariff-manager/curriculum/blocks/10_REST_Client_HTMX/content.md

 }
 ```

+_Note: Before testing, be sure to have data populated in the database.
+You can always recreate test data by executing unit test `InitialDatabaseSetupManualTest`._

 #### Calling the Service with Server-Side processing MVC and Client-side HTML Rendering

 We use Thymeleaf for server-side rendering, ie. a simple markup language is used in the HTML to process the content on the server and deliver the result as a HTTP Response in HTML.